JimSab068/Team-46/README.md

 We have created a website which takes in the pdf of resume and the job description, and prints out the courses mission in our resume and a suggested roadmatp to learn the skills they are lacking.

+Backe folder is the backend integration of GPT code

 ChatGPT:
 Django: